acm-projects/ReQuest/README.md

 <p align="center">
   <img align="center" src="recycle.gif">

-# <h1 align="center">RecycleRoute :recycle:</h1>
+# <h1 align="center">ReQuest :recycle:</h1>

 <p align="center">
 Our planet is slowly dying and is about to enter an irreversible stage.
-Take action and make a difference with RecycleRoute!
-RecycleRoute is an app that lets you upload a photo of any item and discover where to recycle, sell, donate, or dispose of it responsibly.
-RecycleRoute also offers valuable tips and tracks your environmental impact.
-Let's safeguard our planet together—before it's too late—by using RecycleRoute!
+Take action and make a difference with ReQuest!
+ReQuest is an app that lets you upload a photo of any item and discover where to recycle, sell, donate, or dispose of it responsibly.
+ReQuest also offers valuable tips and tracks your environmental impact.
+Let's safeguard our planet together—before it's too late—by using ReQuest!
 </p>
 <br>